tombenner/wp-mvc/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.1.4

-WP MVC is a full-fledged MVC framework, similar to CakePHP and Rails, that developers can use to create WordPress plugins.
+WP MVC is a full-fledged MVC framework, similar to CakePHP and Rails, that developers can use inside of WordPress.

 == Description ==